 The International Study Travel Grant (formerly known as the International Studentship Award) supports University of Calgary students participating in an official UCalgary Study Abroad program such as a student exchange, Group Study Program, field school, co-op, practicum, internship, or international courses timetabled at the University of Calgary and supervised by a UCalgary professor.

-These $3000 CAD awards were created for the University of Calgary's 50th anniversary in 2016.
-Limited awards remain, and are available for selected students studying through a university-wide exchange agreement at one of ten highly-ranked partner universities:
+Worth $3000 CAD each, these awards were originally created for the University of Calgary's 50th anniversary in 2016.
+Limited awards remain, and are available for selected students doing a semester or year abroad through a university-wide exchange agreement at select highly-ranked partner universities.
+(See the full list of universities for Fall 2021/Winter 2022 to the right.)

 The University of Calgary has partnered with Mitacs to provide funding through the Globalink program for senior undergraduate, graduate (Masters or PhD) and postdoctoral fellows to take part in international research opportunities.
 These are collaborative experiences between the University of Calgary and universities located in Mitacs partner and eligible countries.
 The award is worth $6,000 CAD per student.
 Placements must be between 12-24 weeks.